htrajan/ht-drawsteel/Bestiary/Lizardfolk Scaletooth.md

 **2d10 + 2**

 - ✦ ≤11: 3 damage; slide 1; M1 grappled
-- ★ 12–16: 5 damage; slide 2; M2 grappled
+- ★ 12-16: 5 damage; slide 2; M2 grappled

-Effect: The scaletooth needs their tail to use this ability.
+**Effect:** The scaletooth needs their tail to use this ability.
 The scaletooth can't grapple more than one creature or object with this ability.

 **Reptilian Escape**